-Benefits Provided

-The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death).
+Benefits Provided: The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death).
 The death benefit for retirees is considered an OPEB and is a fixed amount of \$7,500.
 As the SDBF covers both active and retiree participants with no segregation of assets, the SDBF is considered to be an unfunded OPEB plan (i.e., no assets are accumulated).

-Participation in the SDBF as of December 31, 2022 is summarized below:
+Participation in the SDBF as of December 31, 2023 is summarized below:

-Inactive employees entitled to, but not yet receiving, benefits 9
+Inactive employees or beneficiaries currently receiving benefits 18 Inactive employees entitled to, but not yet receiving, benefits 8 Active employees 38 Total 64

-Active employees 35

-Total 62

-Total OPEB Liability

-The City's total OPEB liability of \$103,901 was measured as of December 31, 2022 and was determined by an actuarial valuation as of that date.
+Total OPEB Liability: The City's total OPEB liability of \$111,395 was measured as of December 31, 2023 and was determined by an actuarial valuation as of that date.

-Actuarial Assumptions and Other Inputs

-The total OPEB liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions and Other Inputs: The total OPEB liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions and other inputs applied to all periods included in the measurement, unless otherwise specified: